destroyer-art/ts-boilerplate-graphql-postgres/README.md

 Uses custom hooks and [code splitting optimization](https://reactjs.org/docs/code-splitting.html) via route-based component lazy loading with the Suspense component.

-Unexpired tokens on sign-out are stored in a redis list and checked against on all authentication attempts .
+Unexpired tokens on sign-out are stored in a redis list and checked against on all authentication attempts.

+Deployed on Heroku, [preview](https://node-postgres-graphql.herokuapp.com/) app.

 ## Installation